thinkshout/thinkshout/_case_studies/humane-society.md

   - section-title: Toward a More Humane Society
     section-description: |
       Our journey began by examining the data and connecting with real users to learn how visitors experienced the HSUS website.
 Armed with new insight, we developed a bold, story-driven, action-packed site that elevates the organization’s new brand.
 Along with our friends at the Humane Society (and our animal friends around the world), we look forward to engaging a whole new generation of HSUS supporters and creating opportunities for any visitor to become a hero the instant they are inspired to take action.

-  - section-image: "/assets/images/work/hsus_how-you-can-help.jpg"
-    section-image-alt: "How you can help"

 cs-cta-text: Launch Site
 cs-cta-url: https://www.humanesociety.org/